brnstz/bus/README.md

 ### Shared database config

-All three binaries use the following database config. `busloader` must have writeable database, but `busprecache` and `busapi` can use a read-only replica.
+All three binaries use the following database config. `busloader` must have a writeable database, but `busprecache` and `busapi` can use a read-only replica.

 | Name               | Description                 | Default value    |
 |--------------------|-----------------------------|------------------|